OTI Festival 1988

 The OTI Festival 1988 (Decimoséptimo Gran Premio de la Canción Iberoamericana, Décimo Sétimo Grande Prêmio da Canção Ibero-Americana) was the 17th edition of the OTI Festival, held on 19 November 1988 at the Teatro Nacional Cervantes in Buenos Aires, Argentina, and presented by Pinky and Juan Alberto Badía.
 It was organised by the Organización de Televisión Iberoamericana (OTI) and host broadcaster Argentina Televisora Color (ATC).

 Broadcasters from twenty-two countries participated in the festival.
-The winner was the song "Todavía eres mi mujer" performed by Guillermo Guido representing Argentina; with "Un mundo diferente" by Marco de Brix representing Paraguay placing second; and "De tu boca" by Taty Salas representing the Dominican Republic and "Partiré, buscaré" by Rocky Belmonte representing Peru both placing third.
+The winner was the song "Todavía eres mi mujer", written by Carlos Castellón, and performed by Guillermo Guido representing Argentina; with "Un mundo diferente", written by Antonio Medina Boselli, and performed by Marco de Brix representing Paraguay, placing second; and "De tu boca", written by Juan Luis Guerra, and performed by Taty Salas representing the Dominican Republic, and "Partiré, buscaré", written by Jorge Tafur, and performed by Rocky Belmonte representing Peru, both placing third.

 Location

 Teatro Nacional Cervantes, Buenos Aires – venue of the OTI Festival 1988.

 The Organización de Televisión Iberoamericana (OTI) designated Argentina Televisora Color (ATC) as the host broadcaster for the 17th edition of the OTI Festival.
 The broadcaster staged the event in Buenos Aires.
 The venue selected was the Teatro Nacional Cervantes, which is the national stage and comedy theatre of the country.
 It was opened in 1921 and was designed by Fernando Aranda Arias and Emilio Repetto.

 On 14 November 1988, a cocktail reception was held at Hotel Libertador upon the arrival of the delegations, attended by all the participating artists, executives from the participating broadcasters, OTI officials, and numerous accredited journalists.